jholland93/Squad-Info-App/README.md

 ## Application Set Up

-This application requires both client and server to be started separately as outlined below.
-Client runs at localhost:3000 while server runs at localhost:4000
+Both client and server run as one application which is served on localhost:4000

 ### Clone Repo to Local Folder